Enabling GraphQL

 }

-Internally, API Platform stores the subscriptions in a cache, using the Symfony Cache.
+Internally, API Platform stores the subscriptions in a cache, using the Symfony Cache if you’re using the Symfony variant or API Platform uses Laravel cache if you’re using the Laravel variant.

 The cache is named api_platform.graphql.cache.subscription and the subscription keys are generated from the subscription payload by using a SHA-256 hash.